ares333/php-curl/README.md

 ## About

-Implemented by using curlmulti internal io event.It's a high performance,high universality,high expansibility library which especially suitable for massive scale tasks and complex logic case.
+Implemented by using curl-multi internal io event.It's a high performance,high universal,high extensible library which especially suitable for massive scale tasks and complex logic case.

 ## Demand
 PHP: >=5.3